Virtual call center

 • Security and reliability.

-Of course, pricing will also be a factor.
+Of course, the pricing of virtual call center solutions will also be a factor.
 But remember that even if you pay a little more to get the best features, going virtual will save money in the long run.
 It’s definitely worth choosing a solution that’s scalable, as your improved customer service helps your business grow.

-Think also about the ease of set-up and use, because you want to get up and running as fast as possible—but also because your agents will need to log in and operate the system themselves, and receive remote inductions and training where necessary.
+Think also about the ease of set-up and use.
+You want to get up and running as fast as possible, and your agents will need to log in and operate the system themselves.
+That means remote inductions and training need to be enough to get them fully up-to-speed.
+You’ll also want a virtual call center app for them to download to their mobile devices.

-For a solution that gives you flexibility and reliability, coupled with a raft of easy-to-use tools, it’s hard to look past RingCentral.
-As well as enabling omnichannel customer support, its contact center integrates with other native products in a unified communications suite.
+For a solution that gives you flexibility and reliability, coupled with a raft of easy-to-use tools, it’s hard to look past RingCX.
+As well as enabling omnichannel customer support, it integrates natively with other RingCentral products in a unified communications suite.

 Alongside the virtual call center must-haves like IVR, ACD, CRM integration, and virtual agents, the analytics function shows you real-time and historical data through dashboards and visualizations.
 Workforce management features include agent scheduling, task management, call recording, and coaching tools.